 Creative and critical thinking is an important skill which improves learning in all areas.
 It also encourages independence and resilience.
 Students are encouraged to “think outside the square” to suggest solutions and ideas.
 Students are also encouraged to self-assess the strength of these ideas.
 There is no right or wrong answer provided students can give a logical reason.
 Students will come to realise that the first idea is not always the best idea and when one solution doesn’t work they need to try something different.

+During Term 2 we will be using an exciting new robotics resource.
 Activities which encourage creative and critical thinking will be incorporated into our regular learning and may also be included in homework tasks.

 In 3/4, our core values reflect those of the school which are care, respect and safety.
 Positive behaviour is encouraged through a range of strategies including class Dojo points, which lead to whole class and individual rewards.